- Why Us

 The ISO has published several international standards documents that relate to medical device manufacturers.
 ISO 13485:2016 is the latest version of this guidance document which outlines the international standards for quality management systems (QMS) at medical device companies.
 Establishing and maintaining a quality management system in compliance with the standards set out in ISO 13485, and thereby obtaining an ISO 13485 certification, is an important step in broadening your access to global medical device markets, especially in Europe, where ISO standards are harmonized with the most important European Regulations for medical device companies.

-ISO 13485 certification is a must for medical device companies that want to sell their devices internationally.
+ISO 13485 certification is a requirement for medical device companies that wish to market their products in Europe and around the world.
 If your medical device company is focused only on the United States market, you can get by without a certification but you still need to comply with 21 CFR Part 820.
 Based on the large overlap between ISO 13485 and 21 CFR Part 820, it's worth the extra effort to get the ISO certificate and expand the reach of your company.

 In Europe, obtaining an ISO 13485 certificate is often a necessary precursor to getting approved for CE marking, which allows you to sell medical devices in Europe.
 If you're looking to sell medical devices in Canada, you'll need a special kind of ISO certification called CMDCAS.